Continuously Variable Transmission (CVT) in Nissan’s 2019 – 2023 models:

 Remember to keep all of your repair orders and invoices so that in the event you want to file a lemon law claim, you have all of the evidence in your possession.

-Can a Nissan Dealership Buy Back Your Vehicle?
+Can the Dealership Buy Back Your Vehicle?

 The only entity that can truly buy a consumer’s car back from them under the California Lemon Law is the automobile manufacturer; not the dealership.